Tammy Jones

-Tammy Jones (born Helen Wyn Jones, 12 March 1944), is a singer from Bangor, North Wales.
+Tammy Jones (born Helen Wyn Jones, 12 March 1944), is a Welsh singer from Bangor, Gwynedd, North Wales.

 Musical career

 Jones began singing at an early age, winning many Eisteddfod competitions, and was soon established as a regular on both radio and television in her native Wales, singing in both English and Welsh.

 Appearances on BBC Wales TV shows such as Hob Y Deri Dando and Clywch, Clywch followed, as well as her own TV show, called Tammy.
 Her first Welsh record was released in 1965 under the title "Helen Wyn a Hebogiaid y Nos".
 Then followed a record of duets with Aled Hughes, Caneuon Aled a Helen Wyn.

 In 1966, she recorded the album Caneuon i'r Plant (Songs for Children) as Helen Wyn, then "Moliannwn"/"Scarlet Ribbons" as Tammy Jones.
 In 1967, she recorded "Edelweiss"/"All The Love in the World", and the LP The World of Tammy Jones.

 In 1968, she recorded the album, Gwenno Penygelli/Twll Bach y Clo.
 In 1969 she released her first single record on CBS Records: "Lai Lai Lai" / "Pren Helyg" in Welsh, and "Lai Lai Lai" / "Willow Tree" in English.

 Throughout the 1960s, Jones worked as a cabaret artiste, performing ballads such as "No Regrets", "My Way" and "The Day That the Rains Came Down".
 With a voice trained for opera at the Guildhall School of Music, London, this was her forte for many years.

-Guest spots followed on English television with Benny Hill, Tom Jones, The Bachelors, Dick Emery and Morecambe and Wise, as well as appearances at the London Palladium and the Royal Variety Performance in front of The Princess Anne.
+Guest spots followed on English television with Benny Hill, Tom Jones, The Bachelors, Dick Emery and Morecambe and Wise, as well as appearances at the London Palladium and the Royal Variety Performance in front of Princess Anne.
 Cabaret appearances were both national and international, with visits to Poland, Israel, Zimbabwe, America, Canada, Africa, Europe, Australia, New Zealand and Argentina.